 It’s starting

 Can you feel it?
 The pressure to make Christmas “perfect” and the fear that it can't be.
 The festive season feels particularly loaded when the world is uncertain.
 Have we ever known such a time before?
 Maybe, but on the back of a relentless few years of world events, it seems we're all affected in one way or another.
 In response, there's a doubling down on Christmas spirit.
-The decorations were out earlier, Christmas ads abound and there's a nostalgic headiness to it all.
+The decorations are out earlier, Christmas ads abound and there's a nostalgic headiness to it all.
 Who doesn't want to get lost in the stable rituals that connect us to security and comfort?

 But behind that there's an anxiety and pressure that we have to soothe and cover over all of this turmoil.
 A feeling that maybe if we can just create a perfect experience, with less money to do it and no time, then it will make us feel able to cope.